Sefford/fraggle/README.md

 fraggle
 =======

-A wrapper for Fragment Manager that streamlines some common operations over Fragments
+An extension to Android Fragment Manager to streamline some common use